gradebook/legal/privacy.md

 Absolutely nothing.

+## How do we serve ads to you?

+Our ads keep Gradebook free for you to use.
+We work directly with local advertisers to ensure relevant advertising for you.
+These ads are randomly shown and no personal or activity information is used to determine which ads to show.

 ## How do I delete my data?

 You can delete your account from our system at anytime under your account settings.
 This truly deletes your data from our system.
 All your data, including your semesters, classes, and grades will be deleted and is unrecoverable!